TxnLab/use-wallet/CONTRIBUTING.md

 # Contributing

-First off, thank you for considering contributing to `@biatec/avm-wallet`!
+First off, thank you for considering contributing to `avm-wallet`!
 It's people like you that make this project such a great tool for the Algorand community.

 ## Reporting Issues

-If you have found an issue with `@biatec/avm-wallet`, please follow these steps:
+If you have found an issue with `avm-wallet`, please follow these steps:

 - Provide a clear description of the issue, including the expected behavior and the actual behavior.
-- Provide the version of `@biatec/avm-wallet` you are using, the framework you are using, and any other relevant context about your environment.
+- Provide the version of `avm-wallet` you are using, the framework you are using, and any other relevant context about your environment.
 - Describe the exact steps which reproduce the problem in as much detail as possible.
 - To help triage and fix the issue quickly, please provide a minimal reproducible example.